eXist-db/eXide/Readme.md

      build/eXide-1.0.xar

+The .xar file is an installable package containing everything needed by eXide.
 You can install this into any eXist instance using the application repository manager.
 In a web browser, open the admin web page of your eXist instance and select "Package Repository".
 Switch to the "Upload" tab and select the .xar file for upload, then click "Upload Package".
 After installation has finished, your new version of eXide (now stored inside the database) should be accessible at: